rfeinman/Sketch-RNN/README.md

 ## Example usage

 I've provided a demo script `train_sketch_rnn.py` showing how to train the model.
-You must specify an argument `--data_dir` telling the root path where your `.npz` dataset files are located.
-If you would like to save the model and losses, specify the name of a save folder (to be created) with `--save_dir`.
+You must provide an argument `--data_dir` specifying the root path where your `.npz` dataset files are located.
+To checkpoint the model and losses during training, specify a save folder (to be created) with `--save_dir`.

 ```
 python train_sketch_rnn.py --data_dir=/path/to/data/root --save_dir=model1_save --num_epochs=100
 ```

-All Sketch-RNN hyperparameters may also be specified with command line arguments.
-The defaults are as follows:
+Optionally, Sketch-RNN hyperparameters can also be specified via command line arguments.
+The parameter names and default values are as follows:

 ```python
 # architecture params